okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

    If you select the web option, you need to sign in to your online Postman account.

-1. Select the Workspace to import your collection and click **Import**.
+1. Select the workspace to import your collection and click **Import**.

 ## Set up Okta for API access